Updated September 2022

 Apparently Peter and his buddy Gary Taubes just love themselves some crappy pseudoscience.
 Both of them are funded by the Arnold Foundation, with substantial ties to animal agriculture industry lobbying.
 Marion Nestle notes the Arnold’s working relationship with a National Restaurant Association and the National Cattlemen’s Beef Association consultant.

-So let’s go over the bogus arguments in this hour long lecture of idiocy.
+So let’s go over the bogus arguments Attia makes in this hour long lecture.

 He starts off by citing a Siri-Tarino et al. Am J Clin Nutr.
-2010 study, saying no significant evidence could be found showing saturated fat intake is associated with an increased risk of coronary heart disease (CHD) or cardiovascular disease (CVD).
+2010 study, saying no significant evidence could be found to show dietary saturated fat intake is associated with an increased risk of coronary heart disease (CHD) or cardiovascular disease (CVD).

-The Siri-Tarino meta-analysis only looked at prospective epidemiological studies.
-We’ve known since the 1970s that epidemiological studies don’t have the statistical power to show an association between saturated fat intake and heart disease.
+The Siri-Tarino meta-analysis only looked at prospective cross-sectional epidemiological studies.
+We’ve known since the 1970s that cross-sectional epidemiological studies don’t have the statistical power to show an association between saturated fat intake and heart disease.
 The only studies that have the power to show the relationship come from dietary change experiments, comparative studies or studies where they control for baseline cholesterol values.

-He goes on to cite Chowdhury et al. in support of his nonsense.
-This study looked at a mix of observational and randomized control trials.
+He goes on to cite Chowdhury et al. This study looked at a mix of observational and randomized control trials.
 Same issues again with the observational data, but the RCTs in this case only looked at supplementation of omega 6 and 3 polyunsaturated fats.
 So this tells us absolutely nothing about the role saturated fats play in CVD, it only tells us that supplementing more polyunsaturated fats isn’t going to protect us.

-Dr. Walter Willett, chair of the Department of Nutrition at Harvard School of Public Health, discussed the Chowdhury et al. study here, saying, “this meta-analysis contains multiple serious errors and omissions, the study conclusions are misleading and should be disregarded.”
+Dr. Walter Willett, Chairman of the Department of Nutrition at Harvard School of Public Health, discussed the Chowdhury et al. study here, saying, “this meta-analysis contains multiple serious errors and omissions, the study conclusions are misleading and should be disregarded.”
 Dr. Michael Greger discusses both the Siri-Tarino and Chowdhury studies and their flaws here.
 (I highly recommend taking the time to watch that short video by Dr. Greger as it pretty much destroys all of Attia’s arguments from here on out.)